-With 5/5 stars and over 5,200 reviews, this massage gun from opove is one of the highest-rated Theragun alternatives on our list.
-One key feature (that many happy reviewers mention) is a quiet noise level of 39db.
+With 5/5 stars and over 3,500 reviews, this massage gun from opove is one of the highest-rated Theragun alternatives on our list.
+One key feature (that many happy reviewers mention) is a quiet noise level.
 This makes the opove quieter than most other options, which makes a bigger difference than you might expect when massaging while watching TV, working or having a conversation.
 The opove Massage Gun comes with a carrying case for relief on the go and five attachments to customize your massage experience.
 This massager also boasts a longer charge time than many similar products.

-Pros: Five different massage head attachments for customization, adjustable intensity, four hours of battery life.
+Pros: Four different massage head attachments for customization, adjustable intensity, four hours of battery life.

 Cons: Motor may be too powerful for some.